TechCohort14/TA200-NFAR-Intermediate-Automation/14-built-in-objects.md

 ## What are Javascript's built-in Objects?

 JavaScript provides several built-in objects that are available to use out  the box.
 Each object has it's own properties, and methods associated with it.
-We will take a look at the Math, Array, Date, and String objects.
+We will take a look at the Math objects.

 ### Math Object